bloominstituteoftechnology/DS-PreCourseWork/1-Intro to Google Colab and Python.md

 <a href="https://www.youtube.com/watch?v=nU9ymnQupjQ&feature=emb_logo" target="_blank">Click here to watch the video.</a>

-A short introduction to the main tool that we will be using during the course: Google Colaboratory (Links to an external site.).
+A short introduction to the main tool that we will be using during the course: [Google Colaboratory](https://research.google.com/).
 There is no assignment submission associated with this video, simply watch the video and then proceed to the next objective.

 If you do not already have a Google Account, you can sign up for one [here:](http://accounts.google.com/signup)